ChristopherDavenport/ansible-role-icu/README.md

 icu_ansi_compatibility=False
 ```

+#### Date Fix

 There is a fix for earlier versions(49-53) of icu baked into this build.
 I highly
-reccomend that you leave these fixes in place as they are just a modification
+recommend that you leave these fixes in place as they are just a modification
+of one of the test builds that was based on the current date if not in place
-and the ansible build will fail at the check step and you will need to run the
+the ansible  build will fail at the check step and you will need to run the
 final install step manually.

 ```